Role of Technology in Investment BankingNovember 23, 2017

 Today, technology is key in turning trading strategy into trading profit.
 Technology enables new pricing models and products to be delivered to the market.
-The IB industry thrives on the flow, analysis and interpretation of information and technology is often the edge that gives a bank competitive advantage.
+The Investment Banking industry thrives on the flow, analysis, and interpretation of information and technology is often the edge that gives a bank competitive advantage.

 IB’s rely on advanced technologies in the front office to enable high-speed and high-frequency trading.
 Until now, the upfront benefits from this activity have been so enormous that the complexity and inefficiency of post-trade processes and systems have often been overlooked.

 This is changing at a fast pace.
 The highest performing investment banks are now using their front-office technologies in bold, innovative ways as a source of competitive advantage for the whole business.
 By concurrently enabling interdependent business functions, such as risk management, settlement and financial reporting, these technologies are transforming the way organizations ‘think’, ‘react’ and ‘operate’.